Introduction

 What are URL Shorteners?

 URL shorteners are tools designed to shrink lengthy URLs into shorter, more manageable links.
-The concept is quite simple: you input a long URL into the URL shortener, and it generates a compact version that redirects users to the original web address when clicked.
-For example, a lengthy link like “https://www.example.com/blog/unraveling-the-mystery-of-shorten-links-how-tiny-urls-are-reshaping-the-web” can be shortened to “https://tinyurl.com/xyz123.
+The concept is quite simple: you input a long URL into the shortener, and it generates a compact version that redirects users to the original web address.
+But beyond basic shortening, many platforms now offer the option to make a custom short URL, allowing you to include branded words or relevant keywords.
+This not only makes your link more memorable but also boosts credibility and trust among your audience.
+For example, a lengthy link like “https://www.example.com/blog/unraveling-the-mystery-of-shorten-links-how-tiny-urls-are-reshaping-the-web” can be shortened to “https://tinyurl.com/xyz123.“

 A Brief History of URL Shorteners